-‘It Couldn’t Be Done’ by Edgar Albert Guest is a three stanza poem that is separated into sets of eight lines, or octaves.
+‘It Couldn’t Be Done’ by Edgar Albert Guest is a three-stanza poem that is separated into sets of eight lines, or octaves.
 Guest structured each of these octaves with a consistent rhyme scheme.
 The lines follow the pattern of ababcdcd, alternating as the poet saw fit from stanza to stanza.
 There are moments in which rhymes are repeated though.
 The most prominent of these is with the end sound “-it.”
 The end sound appears twice in the first stanza, four times in the second, and twice in the third.
 The sound is a unifying element that helps to connect each octave.
-The same can the said for “one” with appears twice in the first stanza and twice in the third.
+The same can said for “one” which appears twice in the first stanza and twice in the third.

 Summary of It Couldn’t Be Done

 The first two stanzas tell of a situation in which an unnamed “Somebody” tries to convince a man that “something” cannot be done.
 This “thing” is never described as it is meant to represent any task one has to overcome.
 The man in the poem is not deterred by the naysayer and does the thing immediately and quickly.
 He is confident and proud of his own abilities, a fact which enables his success.

 The poem concludes with the speaker making clear that anytime someone doubts “you,” that is a perfect opportunity to prove them wrong.
 One should “buckle in” and do the thing they say “you” cannot.

 You can read the full poem It Couldn’t Be Done here.